This post contains affiliate links. Please see our disclosure policy.

-These Pumpkin Cheesecake Bars are ultra creamy, with a crisp gingersnap cookie crust, real pumpkin flavor, and cozy fall spices.
-An unexpected burst of delicious flavor comes from the addition of irish cream in the cheesecake bars and the homemade whipped cream on top!
+Pumpkin Cheesecake Bars are ultra creamy, with a crisp gingersnap cookie crust, real pumpkin flavor, and cozy fall spices.
+Irish cream adds an unexpected burst of delicious flavor both in the cheesecake bars and in the homemade whipped cream!

 This recipe is sponsored by our friends at Five Farms Irish Cream.
 All opinions are my own, Thanks for supporting the brands that make Blue Bowl possible!